rbnorris3/angular-tour-of-heroes/README.md

-## CHANGES to make tutorial WORK.
+## CHANGES to make the agnular tutorial WORK.

+There is inconsistency in how the different pages were written.
-Lets make this work the new way from the beginning, since the later parts of the tutorial are not using ngmodule
+Lets make this work without using NgModule, i.e. the components are now standlone, since the later parts of the tutorial are geared towed standalone.

 `ng new angular-tour-of-heroes`

-Rest of creat project page is ok.
+The create project page is ok, and no changes are necessary here.

 ## Part 1 - The hero editor

-after ng generate component heroes, the old way would link it automatically.
-This is on us now.
+After running `ng generate component heroes`, it link it automatically with NgModule.
+This is on us now?

 IN app.components.ts
 ADD